Senior Iranian investigator to visit Ukraine in coming days: Ukraine official

-Oleksiy Danylov, secretary of Ukraine’s national security and defense council, told Reuters in an interview that Iran would have the final say on where the black boxes would be decoded.
+Oleksiy Danylov, secretary of Ukraine’s national security and defence council, told Reuters in an interview that Iran would have the final say on where the black boxes would be decoded.

 After days of denying blame, Iran acknowledged on Saturday that it had mistakenly shot down the plane on Wednesday, killing all 176 people on board shortly after it took off from Tehran for Kiev.